 One of the first decisions to make for your housing search is whether you wish to use a real estate broker or agent who can help you navigate the rental market and application process.
 If you choose to use a broker or agent, you will owe them a fee once you secure your apartment, which is typically 15% of the annual rent.
 Some brokers are open to negotiating their fee, but you should discuss this fee before you begin your search.

-If you choose to go with a broker, keep in mind that you will need to have more money available for payment upfront to cover their fee, so it may affect the price range of the apartments you can afford.
+If you choose to go with a broker, keep in mind that you will need to have money available for payment upfront to cover broker fees, security, and the first month's rent.
+CreditDonkey is a useful tool that can help calculate your expenses.

 If you prefer to search on your own for “no-fee” apartments, you can go straight to landlords and building offices or search for no-fee apartment listings online.
 There are also some brokers whose fees are paid by the landlord or building.